samuelsaari/workflow/README.md

 	- "Zotero_Workflow_Practice.docx" to practice referencing and creating bibliographies in Word
 	- "Stata_Workflow_practice.do" to practice Stata workflow + examples on looping
 	- "R_workflow_examples.R" to demonstrate that you don't need loops to "loop" in R.
+	- "workflow_instructions_in_finnish.pdf" detailed setup instructions and other workflow tips for windows.
+(In Finnish)

 ### II.Setup